-"Single-family" or "Single-family residential premises" means of, from, or pertaining to any residential property with fewer than five units within the City utilizing solid waste containers of 96 gallons or less capacity for the provision of waste management services.
+"Single-family residential premises" means of, from, or pertaining to any residential property with fewer than five (5) units within the City utilizing solid waste containers of 96 gallons or less capacity for the provision of waste management services.

 "Single-family residential solid waste container" means a container made of metal, hard rubber or plastic not exceeding 96 gallons in capacity.

 "Solid waste" means all putrescible and nonputrescible solid and semisolid wastes, generated in or upon, related to the occupancy of, remaining in or emanating from residential premises or commercial premises, including garbage, rubbish, trash, refuse, ashes, industrial wastes, demolition and construction wastes, manure, vegetable or animal solid or semisolid wastes, and other solid and semisolid wastes.
 This excludes recyclables, source-separated organic waste, liquid wastes, abandoned vehicles, and excluded waste, hazardous, biohazardous and biomedical wastes, sharps, or any item excluded from the definition of bulky items.
+This excludes liquid wastes, abandoned vehicles, and hazardous, biohazardous and biomedical wastes.

-"Solid waste management or collection services" means the collection, transportation, storage, transfer, disposal, or processing of solid waste, recyclables, or organic waste.
+"Solid waste management or collection services" means the collection, transportation, storage, transfer, disposal, or processing of solid waste, recyclables, or yard-organic waste.